 Fibroadenoma Symptoms

 Patients with fibroadenomas typically present with various symptoms, including the presence of palpable lumps or swelling in the breast.
 Patients may also experience pain or discomfort, which can cause anxiety and concern.
-Fibroadenomas can also lead to cosmetic concerns and physical deformities that may affect a patient’s body image and quality of life.
+Fibroadenomas can also lead to cosmetic concerns and physical deformities.
+This may affect a patient’s body image and quality of life.
 Physicians can typically detect fibroadenomas through mammograms, ultrasound or physical examinations.

 Fibroadenoma Management Options Available Today

-Management of breast fibroadenomas today involves different treatment options, with the most common including observation, surgery, and thermal ablation such as cryoablation.
-Based on the patient’s history, wishes, and needs, physicians should carefully consider which treatment approach is best suited to each patient.
+Management of breast fibroadenomas most commonly includes observation, surgery, and thermal ablation such as cryoablation.
+After considering a patient’s history, wishes, and needs, physicians can discuss what available procedures are best suited to their patients with fibroadenoma.

 Observation of Fibroadenomas

-However, should the fibroadenoma enlarge and start causing discomfort to the patient, various treatment options should be considered, ensuring patient comfort and health is prioritized.
+If the fibroadenoma enlarges and causes discomfort, various treatment options that consider to patient comfort and health need to be prioritized.
 For fibroadenoma management by observation, physicians should consider that minimally invasive cryoablation is ideally suited for treating smaller lesions so early referral is important, while for masses over 4 cm in size, surgery is the only treatment option.

 Surgical Removal of Breast Fibroadenoma